andrewaddo/awsbaseline/content/security/organizations/_index.md

 For **common customer setup**, the master account creates the organization and invites other existing accounts (member accounts such as DEV, TEST, PROD etc) to the organization.
 You can visualize this setup below:
 ![Basic organization setup](../img/AWSOrganization_basicSetup.png)

-If you are very new to AWS, I recommend reading this documentation to understand key terminologies [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) such as
+If you are very new to AWS, I recommend reading this documentation to understand key terminologies [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) such as master account, member account and organizational units.

 ## Setting up AWS Organization